 Change A Drive Letter in Disk Management

-It's supposed to be easy to change a drive letter to a needed one or assign a new drive letter, except the default C: for system partition/boot partition.
+When the drive letter not available, you can change the drive drive to fix it.
+And it's supposed to be easy to change a drive letter to a needed one or assign a new drive letter, except the default C: for system partition/boot partition.
 Theoretically, any letter among D, E, F, G, H... can be chosen and used for other primary partitions or logical partitions.
 Here's how you change, add or assign a letter of the alphabet to the desired drive in Windows Disk Management.
 Note that you must be logged on as an administrator to perform the following steps.

 Step 1: Open "Disk Management" under Storage by right-clicking "Computer/This PC" > "Manage".